RafaMMas/IberianFishHSMs/README.md

 Forests (RFs)(Breiman 2001), Generalised Additive Models (GAMs) (Hastie and Tibshirani 1990), and Support Vector Machines (SVMs) (Vapnik 1995;
-Cortes and Vapnik 1995), all based on empirical data collected across several river basins in the Iberian Peninsula.
+Cortes and Vapnik 1995), all based on empirical data collected across several river basins of the Iberian Peninsula.
 The HSCs have been reviewed by an expert panel, who co-authored the package.
 The package also compiles additional sets of HSCs and Fuzzy Rule-Based Systems (FRBSs) (Zadeh 1965; Takagi and Sugeno 1985) developed from literature